Address Resolution Protocol

+ARP enables a host to send, for example, an IPv4 packet to another node in the local network by providing a protocol to get the MAC address associated with an IP address.
+The host broadcasts a request containing the target node's IP address, and the node with that IP address replies with its MAC address.

 ARP has been implemented with many combinations of network and data link layer technologies, such as IPv4, Chaosnet, DECnet and Xerox PARC Universal Packet (PUP) using IEEE 802 standards, FDDI, X.25, Frame Relay and Asynchronous Transfer Mode (ATM).

 In Internet Protocol Version 6 (IPv6) networks, the functionality of ARP is provided by the Neighbor Discovery Protocol (NDP).

 Operating scope

-The Address Resolution Protocol is a request-response protocol.
+The Address Resolution Protocol is a request–response protocol.
 Its messages are directly encapsulated by a link layer protocol.
-It is communicated within the boundaries of a single network, never routed across internetworking nodes.
+It is communicated within the boundaries of a single subnetwork and is never routed.

 Packet structure

 The Address Resolution Protocol uses a simple message format containing one address resolution request or response.
 The packets are carried at the data link layer of the underlying network as raw payload.
 In the case of Ethernet, a 0x0806 EtherType value is used to identify ARP frames.

 The size of the ARP message depends on the link layer and network layer address sizes.
 The message header specifies the types of network in use at each layer as well as the size of addresses of each.
 The message header is completed with the operation code for request (1) and reply (2).
 The payload of the packet consists of four addresses, the hardware and protocol address of the sender and receiver hosts.

 The principal packet structure of ARP packets is shown in the following table which illustrates the case of IPv4 networks running on Ethernet.
 In this scenario, the packet has 48-bit fields for the sender hardware address (SHA) and target hardware address (THA), and 32-bit fields for the corresponding sender and target protocol addresses (SPA and TPA).
 The ARP packet size in this case is 28 bytes.